Iffyy11/mixandmixcocktail/README.md

 This application relies on the free and open-source TheCocktailDB API to fetch cocktail data.

 🤝 Contributing
 Contributions are welcome!
-If you have suggestions for improvements or new features, please feel free to:
+If you have suggestions for improvements or new features, please feel free to do so.